rossgk2/techblogs/Mocking in test-driven development (TDD) with Java's EasyMock.md

 In this article, we'll explore the test-driven development practice of *mocking*.
-No, this won't entail calling your developer teammates silly names!
-Specifically, we'll use Java's EasyMock package to get a sense of the functionality that a typical mocking library provides.
+We'll use Java's EasyMock package to get a sense of the functionality that a typical mocking library provides.

 Before we learn what mocking is, we first must consider the general scenario in which mocking is useful.